Joshua Kotin

 53 McCosh Hall

 Joshua Kotin is Associate Professor of English at Princeton University.
-His research and teaching focus on poetry and poetics, global modernism, and American literature.
-He received his BA from McGill University in 2002 and his PhD from the University of Chicago in 2011.
-From 2005 to 2008, he was editor of Chicago Review.
+His research and teaching focus on poetry and poetics and global modernism.
+He received his BA from McGill University and his PhD from the University of Chicago.

-Kotin’s recent undergraduate courses include “Language to Be Looked At,” “Contemporary Poetry,” “James Joyce’s Ulysses,” and “Melville and His Readers.”
-Recent graduate courses include “1922,” “Paris, Modern,” “Postwar New York,” “The Avant-Garde,” and “Ezra Pound and Modern Poetry.”
-At Princeton, Kotin is an affiliated faculty member in the Program in Russian, East European, and Eurasian Studies (REEES); and an associated faculty member at the University Center for Human Values (UCHV).
-He also works with Special Collections at Firestone Library to develop collections of little magazines and concrete and visual poetry.
+At Princeton, he is an affiliated or associated faculty member in the Program of European Cultural Studies; the Program in Russian, East European, and Eurasian Studies; and the University Center for Human Values.
+He also works with Special Collections to develop collections of little magazines and concrete and visual poetry.

 “Funding the Black Arts Repertory Theatre/School,” American Literary History (ALH) 34.4 (2022): 1358–1388.